 It was still low tide when we arrived at 11 AM.

-The Bojo River is located two kilometers from the town center of Aloguinsan – a municipality located in the southwestern part of Cebu island.
+The Bojo River is located two kilometers from the town center of Aloguinsan Рa municipality located in the southwestern part of Cebu island.
 The river measures about 1.4 kilometers from the station.
-The depth of the river near the station is only 3 meters and about 8 meters deep near the mouth of the river (towards the Tañon Strait) on high tide.
+The river's depth near the station is only 3 meters and about 8 meters deep near the mouth of the river (towards the Ta̱on Strait) on high tide.

 Arrival